 Brigid (also spelled Brig, Bric, Brigit, Brighid, Bríd, and Bridget) is the name of a goddess from Irish Mythology as well as one of the patron saints of Ireland, Saint Brigid.
 Depending on who you ask, “Brigid” is an amalgam of all these divinities, or they are all distinct beings/historical people.
 The commonalities between all of these versions of Brigid is her connection to fire, smithing, poetry, warriors, and healing.
 I will speak more on these in the painting description.
 There are numerous living traditions dedicated to Brighid the goddess and Saint Brigid.
 People all over the world are devotees to the goddess and/or the saint.

 That is a painfully concise explanation!
-If you are interested in learning more about Brigid, please take a look at the list of sources I have provided at the end of this post (thank you to the Brigid’s Forge community for handing me most of the titles on this list!).
+If you are interested in learning more about Brigid, please take a look at the list of sources I have provided at the end of this post (thank you to Orlagh Minxie Costello and the Brigid’s Forge community for this list!).
 If academic texts scare you, I highly recommend Brigid: Meeting the Celtic Goddess of Poetry, Forge, and Healing by American author Morgan Daimler.
 It is solidly researched, very accessible, and includes many of Morgan’s direct translations of the original source material.

 Initial Goals and Concepts